 Hamlet was named by early pioneers for its size.
 A post office was established there in 1905.
 The old cemetery has been donated to the community for preservation.
-Adjacent lands are in forest production.

 The Hamlet School is owned and maintained by the Hamlet Historical Schoolhouse, a non-profit charitable organization.

 Clatsop Chinook or other archeological sites exist in the Seaside Rural area.
-As development occurs, there will be inadvertent discoveries of areas, particularly around bodies of water, where the Clatsop Chinook utilized sites for temporary fish or food-gathering camps.
+As development occurs, there will be inadvertent discoveries of areas, particularly around bodies of water, where the Clatsop Chinook utilized sites for temporary fish or foodgathering camps.
 Information regarding inadvertent discoveries of human remains, village sites and encampments should be reported to the Chinook Indian Nation and the State Historic Preservation Office.